What Are Symptoms of Withdrawal from drugs of alcohol?

 Depending on the severity of the addiction and type of substances that have been used, Landmark clinicians may prescribe specific supplements designed for detoxification, including food and drink as well as prescription detox medications.
 Depending on usage history and intensity, detoxification often lasts for the first 10 days of treatment.

-At Landmark Recovery Center, our detoxification period is monitored 24/7 by our staff of registered clinicians, with both a psychiatrist and an internal medicine specialist monitoring the patient daily and available on call throughout the day and night, as needed.
+At Landmark Recovery, our detoxification period is monitored 24/7 by registered clinicians, with both a psychiatrist and an internal medicine specialist monitoring the patient daily and available on call throughout the day and night, as needed.
+While detox itself is not a cure for substance use disorder, it plays in important role in getting your ready for a recovery program.
+Those who complete medical detox are more likely to stay in treatment longer and make a successful recovery.

 Depending on the patient, the staff at Landmark Recovery’s detox center may recommend the use of medication-assisted treatment (MAT) for the withdrawal process.
 Typically, these detox medications help to mitigate the negative side effects of drug and alcohol withdrawal and along with clinical health monitoring eliminates the possibility of death or relapse during this period.
 Some examples of commonly used detox medicines include: